microsoft/fluent-ui-react/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: 🚀 Feature Request
+name: "\U0001F680 Feature Request"
-about: I have a suggestion (and may want to implement it 💪)!
+about: "I have a suggestion (and may want to implement it \U0001F4AA)!"
+title: ''
+labels: ''
+assignees: ''

 ---

+**Attention Microsoft engineers:**
+To track feature requests or issues for Microsoft Teams, create a bug in the `MSTeams\Stardust Common Controls` area path in Azure DevOps.
+Do not link to, screenshot, or reference a Microsoft product in this description.

 ## Feature Request